Skip to content

 PowerShell output from Get-NetIPInterface, showing network interfaces with DHCP status, connection state, and address family for IPv4 and IPv6.

-Set-NetIPInterface: The Set-NetIPInterface allows you to modify your IP interface settings, such as enabling or disabling DHCP.
+Set-NetIPInterface: The Set-NetIPInterface lets you modify IP interface settings, such as enabling or disabling DHCP.

 Set-DnsClientServerAddress: The Set-DnsClientServerAddress cmdlet lets you set the DNS servers associated with a particular network interface.